The Year 10 pupils spent a day at St Mary’s in their science department examining the theme of life on Mars though biology, chemistry and physics.

 “We used fish in our biology experiment which were frozen and then checked the temperature as it increased and counted their breathing rate.

-“In chemistry, students analysed soil samples.”
+“In chemistry, pupils analysed soil samples.”

 Zainul Nuniya said: “We learnt a lot in physics about the atmosphere and how thick it can get and what could or couldn’t survive in it.”

-Pleckgate Head of Year 10 Zoe Millest added: “The students thoroughly enjoyed their Science Taster Day at St Mary’s college.
+Pleckgate Head of Year 10 Zoe Millest added: “The pupils thoroughly enjoyed their Science Taster Day at St Mary’s college.
 It was interesting and informative and has played a big part in considering their decisions and options for future colleges and courses.”[/fusion_text]